kavinravi/api_rag_demo/README.md

-# RAG Demo -
+# RAG Demo

 A simple Retrieval Augmented Generation (RAG) demo that lets you ask questions about a collection of dummy (AI-generated) documents.
 The system retrieves relevant chunks from your documents and uses an LLM to generate answers with source citations.
+Optionally, it includes functionality for asking questions with additional documents as inputs with a sample input txt file also provided (see bottom of README for instructions)

 Built with:
 - **LangChain** for orchestration